hlauriejones/CS315_AI/Project 4-RNN/README.md

 1: Removing null or meaningless datapoints.

+We had to remove all null and meaningless datapoints

 2: Making all the data all lower case.

+We want tose words to count the same......

 3: Removing symbols, punctuation, brackets, parenthesis and special characters.